Look no further for Influencers!

 You are not the same blogger you were last week, if…

-Finally, I completed my research on all 50+ expert influencers.
-I’m moving on in Janice’s book.
-I’m highlighting almost every page.
+Finally, I completed my research on all of Janice’s 50+ expert influencers.

 - MeMeesMusings.com MeMee has a personable, philosophical writing style that makes you think.
 She also hosts some linky challenges.
 Here’s one.
 “If you’d like to play Words Crush Wednesday along with me here are the details: Cut/paste and follow these 3 simple rules: (see details on her blog) … I host a monthly poetry event/challenge ….
 Memee’s Musings came about from a time of personal crisis and is a piece of the journey … each day she finds herself wading rivers, climbing mountains, weathering storms and crossing tightropes.”